qurit/PyCNO/README.md

 Welcome to PyCNO - Python Computational Nuclear Oncology!
 This repository is centered around computational methods for predictive dosimetry and methods enabling virtual theranostic trials (VTTs).
 Currently, this repository contains one prostate-specific membrane antigen (PSMA) physiologically based pharmacokinetic (PBPK) model.
 We are building this framework to support multiple models and further resources for simulating and fitting radiopharmaceutical biodistribution.

+While there exist many tools for simulating SBML models, this package simplifies the process for PBPK modeling of radiopharmaceutical therapies (RPTs) based on the models we are releasing.

 This repository contains a **Python** implementation of physiologically based pharmacokinetic modeling of radiopharmaceutical therapies as developed in the following paper:

 ["Physiologically based radiopharmacokinetic (PBRPK) modeling to simulate and analyze radiopharmaceutical therapies: studies of non-linearities, multi-bolus injections, and albumin binding"